 The UAF School of Fisheries and Ocean Sciences offers:

-The Ph.D. is awarded for proven ability and scholarly attainment, and each candidate's program is planned with the graduate advisory committee.
-Requirements include one year of full-time course work beyond the M.S. degree and at least 18 credits of thesis research.
+Ph.D. degrees require one year of full-time course work beyond the M.S. degree and at least 18 credits of thesis research.
 All Ph.D. candidates must pass a written comprehensive examination.
+Fisheries Ph.D. students may be required to take an oral comprehensive exam if their committee requests it.
 Marine Biology and Oceanography Ph.D. students must also pass an oral comprehensive exam.
 A dissertation is also required of all candidates.
-"Student Learning Outcomes Assessment" plans are available for the M.S. in Oceanography, the Ph.D. in Oceanography, the M.S. in Marine Biology, and the Ph.D. in Marine Biology.
-These outline the goals, objectives, and assessment criteria for each of these programs.

 - Official GRE Scores

 - Official Transcripts

 Marine Biology and Oceanography

 Spring Semester: October 15th